tnichols217/notes/Math 223/1 - Vectors.md

 $\vec{a}\cdot\vec{a}=|\vec{a}|^2$

 1. Dotting by 0 always gives 0
-2. Dotting is communicative
+2. Dotting is communicative and associative
-3.
+3. If $\theta$

 # Vectors in 3D space

 ## Right hand rule